lutzer/node-red-contrib-easing/README.md

 * easeOut...: These are functions where the starting section contains a sharp bend and the ending section is very smooth.
 * easeInOut...: These are functions where starting and ending sections are quite smooth.

-The behaviour of these three categories is shown by the means of the sine function in Figure xxx
+The behaviour of these three categories is shown by the means of the sinoidal functions in Figure 3.
 ![easingInOut](assets/easingInOut.png)
 **Fig. 3:** Easing function categories (In, Out, InOut)